Darknet Diaries: Our Favorite Episodes

 Government contractors are amongst the most secure companies in the world.
 Right?

 Jeremiah Roe was on the red team assigned to test that assertation.
+Armed with a Bash Bunny, which looks like a regular USB but acts as a programmable keyboard, he quickly exploited security gaps.

 Well, in the lobby was a kiosk which was just a computer and monitor plugged into an ethernet port.
 The computer had no attached peripherals but there was a USB port.
 With the Bash Bunny plugged in, Jeremiah had control of a networked computer before even making it into the offices.